Swimming Pools Trading License in Dubai: Cost and Requirements

 Step 4 - Submit documentation: Provide passport copies, visa details, and any required business plans or NOC letters.

-Step 5 - Pay fees and receive licence: Once documents are approved and fees settled, your licence is issued, typically within 3 to 7 working days.
+Step 5 - Pay fees and receive license: Once documents are approved and fees settled, your license is issued, typically within 3 to 7 working days.

-Step 6 - Open a corporate bank account: Several UAE banks support free zone entities; account opening usually follows licence issuance.
+Step 6 - Open a corporate bank account: Several UAE banks support free zone entities; account opening usually follows license issuance.

 Estimated Costs